 Donoghue v.
 Stevenson, also known as the ‘snail in the bottle case’, is a significant case in Western law.
 The ruling in this case established the civil law tort of negligence and obliged businesses to observe a duty of care towards their customers.

-The events of the complaint took place in Scotland in 1928, when Ms May Donoghue was given a bottle of ginger beer, purchased by a friend.
+The events of the case took place in Paisley, Scotland in 1928.
+While attending a store, Ms May Donoghue was given a bottle of ginger beer, purchased for her by a friend.
 The bottle was later discovered to contain a decomposing snail.
-Since the bottle was not of clear glass, Donoghue was not aware of the snail until she had consumed most of its contents.
+Since the bottle was not made of clear glass, Donoghue consumed most of its contents before she became aware of the snail.
 She later fell ill and a physician diagnosed her with gastroenteritis.

-- Firstly, that negligence is a distinct tort.
-A plaintiff can take civil action against a respondent, if the respondent’s negligence causes the plaintiff injury or loss of property.
-Previously the plaintiff had to demonstrate some contractual arrangement for negligence to be proven, such as the sale of an item or an agreement to provide a service.
-Since Donoghue had not purchased the drink, she could prove no contractual arrangement with Stevenson – yet Atkin’s judgement established that Stevenson was still responsible for the integrity of his product.
+Negligence.
+Firstly, the House of Lords ruling affirmed that negligence is a tort.
+A plaintiff can take civil action against a respondent if the respondent’s negligence causes the plaintiff injury or loss of property.
+Previously, the plaintiff had to demonstrate some contractual arrangement for negligence to be proven, such as the sale of an item or an agreement to provide a service.
+Since Donoghue had not purchased the drink, she could prove no contractual arrangement with Stevenson – yet Lord Atkin’s judgement established that Stevenson was still responsible for the integrity of his product.